 What the approval letter looks like.

-Print out the entire letter of approval (colour preferred but not essential) and don't forget to take it with you!
+Print the entire approval letter (colour preferred but not essential) and don't forget to take it with you!
 Some airlines will ask to see the letter before they allow you to check in or board the aircraft and you will need it at the VOA desk when you arrive at the airport in Vietnam.
-The agent might also send you an Application for Entry and Exit Visa form (this form is available upon arrival but you will have to queue to obtain it).
-Some agents also have this form available for download on their websites.
-It is recommended that you fill in this form in advance (ignore the instructions about printing out two copies - only
+The agent might also send you Mẫu (Form) N1 - TỜ KHAI ĐỀ NGHỊ CẤP THỊ THỰC VIỆT NAM - Vietnamese Visa Application Form - which is a two page document (this form is available upon arrival but you will usually have to queue to obtain it).
+Some agents also have this form available to download from their websites.
+It is recommended that you fill in the form in advance (ignore the instructions about printing out two copies - only

-Airport Visa Procedure and Payment Process (Ho Chi Minh City, Hanoi and Da Nang) .
+Airport Visa Procedure and Payment Process (Ho Chi Minh City, Hanoi and Da Nang, Cam Ranh [Nha Trang])